Top USDA Climate Scientist Quits, Saying Trump Administration Buried His Study

 “We were careful,” he said.
 “And then it got to the point where language started to change.
 No one wanted to say climate change, you would say ‘climate uncertainty’ or you would say ‘extreme events.’
 Or you would use whatever euphemism was available to not draw attention.”

-Trump and other administration officials have publicly criticized scientific evidence pointing to manmade climate change and its impacts.
+Trump and other administration officials have publicly criticized scientific evidence pointing to man-made climate change and its impacts.

 Ziska says he fears that the political environment will threaten agriculture both in the U.S. and abroad.